Who We're Part Of

 Established in 1985, Pioneer is a network of networks, church hubs and ministries committed to church planting, leadership development, training and the support of innovative caring projects.

-Billy & Caroline Kennedy, Senior Leaders of New Community, Southampton, lead the network of more than 80 partnership churches of various sizes and with varying structures, that can be found across the UK - with many more associate churches across Europe, Africa, India, Asia, Australia and the USA.
+The network comprises more than 80 partnership churches of various sizes and with varying structures, that can be found across the UK - with many more associate churches across Europe, Africa, India, Asia, Australia and the USA.

 Pioneer is committed to non-religious Christianity, building missional church and working in partnership wherever we can.
 There is a variety of gatherings throughout the year to encourage and support leaders, in which Network participates, such as the Annual Leaders Conference, Summer School of Theology and the National Churches Forum.